Best Walking Boots of 2024 | Field Tested and Rated - Outdoors Magic

 The Gore-tex waterproof membrane was reliable, keeping our feet bone dry during river crossings, and the overall construction of the upper felt durable, supportive and well-crafted.
 It’s a boot that, from what we’ve seen, is built to last, and it’s from a brand with a good track record in terms of the longevity of their products.

 This, we found, is a boot that’s a lot more capable than a lot of today’s ‘three season boots’, many of which are little more than glorified high-top trainers.
-They look, feel and perform like proper mountain boots, without feeling too heavy.
+It looks, feels and performs like a proper mountain boot, without feeling too heavy.

 The Vibram sole provides a nice amount of grip on a variety of surfaces – we found it to be particularly impressive on muddy slopes – and the lugs are widely spaced so they shed dirt and debris well.
 There’s no dedicated climbing zone on the toe, reflecting the all-purpose nature of this boot, but the thick tread blocks at the edge of the outsole still made jamming and edging on easier scrambling terrain possible.